aten2001/CS6210-project1/cpu/testcases/1/README.md

-1. 8 virtual machines, and pin all vcpu on pcpu, each vcpu has same workload.
-2. __Expected outcome__: balance to each pcpu.
+# Test Case 1

+In this test case, you will run 8 virtual machines that start with an equal affinity to each pCPU (i.e., the vCPU of each VM is equally like to run on any pCPU of the host).
+The vCPU of each VM will process the same workload.

+## Expected Outcome

+Each pCPU will exhibit an equal balance of vCPUs given the assigned workloads.